Init 1

 }

-Straight forward, just log the disconnection, update the infos, close the fd, remove the client from the global map and return a negative code, neat.
+Straight forward, just log the disconnection, update the info, close the fd, remove the client from the global map and return a negative code, neat.

 Let’s move to a more interesting operation, SUBSCRIBE, this is where our trie structure kick-in, in fact we have to: